vinc/vinc.cc/src/conlangs/lalolelo.html.md

 | boat    | saka     | vaa      | waka        | va'a     | wa'a       |
 | cycle   | hura     |          | huringa     | 'ohura'a |            |
 | half    | hafa     | afa      | hawhe       | 'afa     | hapalua    |

+The words for "person" above mean "man" or "male" and not a genderless person.
+There is a specific word for that, but those are shorter and they also mean the name of a god which is interesting.

 [1]: https://en.m.wikipedia.org/wiki/Polynesian_languages
 [2]: https://en.wikipedia.org/wiki/Proto-Polynesian_language